JimmyJosky/docs/LFS101x.md

 For example, to find files greater than 10MB in size and running a command on those files:

 `$ find / -size +10MB -exec command {} \;`

+## Package Management Systems on Linux

+The core parts of a Linux distribution and most of its add-on software are installed via the Package Management System.
+Each package contains the files and other instructions needed to make one software component work well and cooperate with the other components that comprise the entire system.
+Packages can depend on each other.
+For example, a package for a web-based application written on PHP can depend on the PHP package.

+There are two broad families of package manager: those based on Debian and those which use RPM as their low-level package manager.
+The two system are incompatible, but broadly speaking, provide the same features and satisfy the same needs.
+There are some other systems used by more speacialized Linux distributions.

+## Package Manager: Two levels

+Both package management systems operate on two distinct levels: a low-level tool (such as dpkg or rpm) takes care of the details of unpacking individual packages, running scripts, getting the software installed correctly, while a high-level tool (such as apt-get, yum, dnf or zypper) works with groups of packages, downloads packages from a vendorm and figures out dependencies.

+Most of times users need to work with only high-level tool, which will take care of calling the low-level tool as needed.
+Dependency resolution is a particularly important feature of the high-level tool, as it handles the details of finding and installing each dependency for you.
+Be careful, however, as installing a single package could result in many dozens or even hundreds of dependent packages being installed.

+## Working With Different Package Management Systems

+**The Advantage Packaging Tool (apt)** is the underlying package management system that manages software on Debian-based systems.
+While it forms the backend for graphical package managers, such as Ubuntu Software Center and synaptic, its native user interface is at the command line, with programs that include apt-get and aph-cache.

+**Yellowdog Updater Modified (yum)** is na open source command-line package-management utility for RPM-compatible Linux systems that belongs to the Red Hat/Fedora family. **yum** has both command line and graphical user interfaces.
+Recent Fedora versions have replaced **yum** with a new utility called **dnf**, which has less historical baggage, has nice new capabilities and is mostly backwards-compatible with **yum** for day-to-day commands.

+**zypper** is the package management system for the SUSE/openSUSE family and is also based on RPM. **zypper** also allows you to manage repositories from the command line. **zypper** is fairly straightforward to use and resembles **yum** quite closely.

+*Basic packaging commands*: